21 Sep 2023 | by Leonard Miller, MD, FACS, FRCS

 The next workhorse in my new skin, new year regimen is a laser treatment.
 My expertise with lasers is a natural outgrowth of my curiosity and amazement at the breadth of issues a laser can effectively address.
 The key, of course, is choosing the right laser or lasers for your unique:See more patients »

 The most common issues that I treat with a laser are brown spots, redness and uneven texture since, at a certain age, everyone experiences some degree of these big three.
-At Boston Center for Facial Rejuvenation, my colleagues and I have access to a full range of excellent laser options.
+At Boston Center for Plastic Surgery, my colleagues and I have access to a full range of excellent laser options.
 I typically use the Excel V to improve redness, and either the 1540nm or Clear + Brilliant laser for rejuvenation and/or prejuvenation.
 The latter is incredibly mild, almost like a facial, and can be a great option for younger patients and for general “glowing” skin maintenance.
 Patients, when they first embrace a laser treatment, are universally amazed at what a huge difference it makes.
 The human eye is hard wired to associate smooth skin with youthful looking skin.
 Diminishing the appearance of sun spots and broken blood vessels is a fast, easy way to take years off your face with little downtime.
 Again, a win-win.

 Sunscreen is Not Just for Summer